Ford Puma (coupé)

-The Ford Puma is a small car that was produced by Ford Europe from September 1997 to July 2002.
+The Ford Puma is a small car that was produced by Ford Europe from June 1997 to July 2002.
 The Puma is a three-door coupé that is based on the Mark IV Ford Fiesta and was built at Ford's Niehl plant in Cologne, Germany.
 The Puma follows common design cues with other Ford cars at the time, and is in the New Edge family of vehicles.

 Concept

 The Ford Puma program was initiated in 1993 when then–Ford CEO and President Jacques Nasser and Ford Small and Medium Vehicle design director Claude Lobo discussed the possibility of doing a 2+2 coupe based on the Fiesta chassis.
 All development was done using the Paintbox CAD system, which allowed designers to render 2D and 3D models.

-The first iteration of the design, called the Lynx concept car, was unveiled at the Geneva Motor Show in 1996, and the production car was launched in 1997 Geneva Motor show.
+The first iteration of the design, called the Lynx concept car, was unveiled at the Geneva Motor Show in 1996, and the production car was launched at the 1997 Geneva Motor Show.